Domain Generalization using Causal Matching: Evaluation and implementation details

 \subsection{Implementation details}

-For the implementation of \ermatch\ in Eq. (\ref{eq:erm-rmatch-loss}) , \epmatch\ in Eq. (\ref{eq:erm-pmatch-loss}); we use the cross-entropy loss for $L_{d}$ and $l_{2}$ distance for $\operatorname{dist}$ in Eq. (\ref{eq:erm-pmatch-loss}, \ref{eq:erm-rmatch-loss}).
-For both methods, we consider the representation $\vecphi(\vecx)$ to be the last layer of the network.
-That is, we take $h$ to be identity function in Eq. (\ref{eq:erm-pmatch-loss}, \ref{eq:erm-rmatch-loss}) for simplicity.
+For the implementation of \epmatch\ in Eq. (\ref{eq:erm-pmatch-loss}); we use the cross-entropy loss for $L_{d}$ and $l_{2}$ distance for $\operatorname{dist}$ in Eq. (\ref{eq:erm-pmatch-loss}).
+Similarly, we implement the \ermatch\ with a match function $\Omega$ in Eq. (\ref{eq:erm-pmatch-loss}) that randomly matches data points across domains with the same class, For both methods, we consider the representation $\vecphi(\vecx)$ to be the last layer of the network.
+That is, we take $h$ to be identity function in Eq. (\ref{eq:erm-pmatch-loss}) for simplicity.
 It is also possible to use the second-last or any other previous layer as a representation, but the last layer performed well in our experiments.
+Also, given a fixed data point, the match function $\Omega$ could select multiple data points as potential matches for it.
+In this case we use Eq. (\ref{eq:erm-pmatch-loss}) with stochastic matching, where we randomly select one match out of the potential multiple matches.

 We use SGD to optimize the loss for all the datasets, with details about learning rate, epochs, batch size, weight decay etc. provided in the section~\ref{sm:hyperparam-tuning} ahead.
 For all the different methods, we sample batches from the data matrix consisting of data points matched across domains; hence we ensure an equal number of data points from each source domain in a batch.
 When training with \mdg, the underlying architecture for Phase 2 is kept the same for ERM, \texttt{RandMatch}, \texttt{PerfMatch} for the respective task; with the details mentioned below for each dataset.
 The details for the Phase-1 architecture are specified in section~\ref{sm:hyperparam-tuning}, Table~\ref{tbl:mdg-p1}. \\